All planning checklists

 Pack essentials & outfits

-Lay out outfits for each activity (e.g., country casuals for the New Forest, smart casual for Winchester dining) and pack personal items.
+Lay out country casuals for the forest and smart casual for Winchester dinners.

-Remember wellies or sturdy walking boots for New Forest trails and a waterproof jacket, even in summer.
+Pack wellies or sturdy boots and a waterproof jacket, even in summer.

 Easy·Standard impact